Activist of the Year

 Sex Worker of the Year

-Seani Love - WINNER!
+Seani Love - JOINT WINNER!

 Sydney-born Seani Love has been a sexuality professional since running his first workshops and sessions in Prague in 2010.
 He specialises in exploring the delicious spaces where Urban Tantra, Conscious Kink and raucous ritual pounding and fucking overlap to bring ecstatic joy and sexual bliss to his many beautiful clients around the world.